Khanh-lt269/Chatbot-LSTM-Attention/README.md

 # Create a folder for models:

-Create a models folder and get models from this link
+Get decoder model from this link and put it in models folder

 Link models: https://drive.google.com/drive/folders/1kSL_xwTDC2rN7VyQ0SxTLu6przbbsPEX?usp=sharing